 4. When they are in a grumbling mood, gently help them think of something they can be thankful for.

 5. Remind them often of how blessed we are, and all we have to be thankful for.

 6. Always pray and thank God for the food He’s given you before eating meals.

 7. Make sure you set the example of having “the gratitude attitude”.
 This is something I had to work on, as you will see by the following personal experience I tell!

-When we got every one back in the van and started driving, God convicted me about my bad attitude.
-I told the kids I was sorry for having a bad attitude, and complaining.
+When we got everyone back in the van and started driving, God convicted me of my bad attitude.
+I told the kids I was sorry for having a bad attitude and complaining.
 Then I asked them what I needed to do to help me change my attitude.
 My daughter, who was about 6 years old at the time, quickly piped up, “Give thanks!”
 After singing “In everything give thanks” a couple of times, my attitude started to get better!